Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Causal Time-Symmetric Friendliness inequality from relaxed assumptions: Proof of Theorem

 Now the statistics corresponding to the Truly-Observed Events $a$ and $b$ can be recovered by marginalising $q$ as,

-By construction $\widetilde p(a,b|x,y)$ is the operational prediction obtained by combining the assumed marginals in \textbf{OPEM}.
+By construction $\widetilde p(a,b|x,y)$ is the operational prediction obtained by combining the assumed marginals in \textbf{Operational Pseudo Event Mediation}.
 To prove that $\widetilde p(a,b | x,y)$ is same as $p(a,b|x,y)$ given in Eq.~\eqref{eq:opem_factorisation} we have to prove the independence of $c,d$ from $x,y$.
-However, we cannot establish this result in the same manner as Lemma~\ref{lem:deb}, since the proof of Lemma~\ref{lem:deb} relies on the assumption of \textbf{AOE}, which we do not use here.
-Using instead the operational mediation assumption of \textbf{OPEM}, we write the constructed distribution as in Eq.~\eqref{eq:q_def}.
+However, we cannot establish this result in the same manner as Lemma~\ref{lem:deb}, since the proof of Lemma~\ref{lem:deb} relies on the assumption of \textbf{Absoluteness of Observed Events}, which we do not use here.
+Using instead the operational mediation assumption of \textbf{Operational Pseudo Event Mediation}, we write the constructed distribution as in Eq.~\eqref{eq:q_def}.